domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 <p class="meta">18 Nov 2017 - Berkeley, CA</p>

+## Assorted Lullabies
+Bye baby Bunting,
+Daddy's gone a-hunting,
+Gone to find a rabbit skin,
+To wrap the baby Bunting in.

+--Sonya, in Dexter, S5:E3, "Practically Perfect"

+Flies in the buttermilk, shoo fly shoo.
+Lost my partner, what'll I do?
+Skip to the Lou, my Darling.

+--Sonya, in Dexter, S5:E6, "Everything is Illumenated"

 ## Paul Revere's Ride
 LISTEN, my children, and you shall hear
 Of the midnight ride of Paul Revere,